sinamajidian/sinamajidian.github.io/_pages/publications.md

 2. Direction of arrival (DOA) estimation using kronecker subspace. *Signal and Data Processing*, 2018, [abstract](http://dx.doi.org/10.29252/jsdp.15.1.29).

 1. Direction of arrival (DOA) estimation using Khatri-Rao subspace.
 2017. *Journal of Iranian Association of Electrical and Electronics Engineers*. [abstract](http://jiaeee.com/article-1-386-en.html).

+# Submissions

+14. Overexpression of TSGA10 in HeLa cells downregulates miR-183 level; TSGA10 defeats miR-183/HIF1A network. *Submitted*.

+13. The critical role of RHOXF1 transcription factor in the stress response expression of TSGA10 by a transcriptional regulation network in testis and cancer tissues. *Submitted*.

+12. Responses of cucumber (Cucumis sativus L.) rhizosphere microbial community to some agronomic management practices. *Submitted*.